Mulled Wine, Gluehwein & Spiced Wine

 Nothing, they are all the same!
 The concept of infusing hot wine with spices has existed for Centuries.
 The practice has been adopted by countries throughout Europe and adapted using customary spices or spirits.
 This is why the names, recipes and ingredients vary geographically.

 What does mulled wine taste like?

-Mulling wine is a fairly simple process involving mixing spices with red wine, the longer the brewing time the spicier and more flavorsome the mulled wine will become.
-Boiling will remove the alcohol content making it more suitable to people of all ages to enjoy.
+Mulling wine is a fairly simple process involving mixing spices with red wine; the longer the brewing time, the spicier and more flavoursome the mulled wine will become.
+Boiling will remove the alcohol content, making it more suitable for people of all ages to enjoy.